 A fabulous time had by all – cast, crew and audience alike.
 Jinja Community Theatre Group performed three shows of Cinderella at Jinja Senior Secondary School in December 2008.
-Most remarkably the performances raised an astonishing 3 million shillings for Soft Power Education, more than they could have hoped for.
+Most remarkably the performances raised an astonishing 3,000,000 UGX for Soft Power Education, more than we could have ever hoped for!

 12 Hour Cycle Marathon 2006

-On Saturday 23rd September 2006, Soft Power Education held an awesome 12 hour cycle marathon.
-We had 14 teams of 4, and 2 solo riders competing for the most laps in 12 hours.
+In September 2006, Soft Power Education held an awesome 12 hour cycle marathon.
+There were 14 teams of four, and two solo riders competing for the most laps in 12 hours.
 For Jackie and Shaz, the day started at 5am, marking out the course, on a quad bike, in the torrential rain.
-The course was a dirt track, so anyone who has been to Uganda, and Bujagali in particular, will know that after 6 hours of rain, the course was a sticky mess of red mud.
+The course was a dirt track, so anyone who has been to Uganda, and Bujagali in particular, will know that after six hours of rain, the course was a sticky mess of red mud.

 After the initial wet start, the sun shone and dried out the course, and the laps mounted up.
-The winning team with the most laps, was Nile Breweries (see photo below), and the winning individual entry was Jesper (see photo below) who completed an astonishing 42 laps – over 200km!
+The winning team with the most laps, was Nile Breweries, and the winning individual entry was Jesper who completed an astonishing 42 laps – over 200km!
 The event raised over $2000!
 To put that into perspective, that is enough to refurbish a classroom, buy 60,000 bricks, or 11,000Kgs of cement.
 We would like to extend our huge thanks to all those who took part and to all our sponsors.
-We hope that you will all join us again for next years marathon.
-Here are just a few photos of the day:

 12 Hour Cycle Marathon 2007